KatePaulauskas/Project-one/README.md

 ### Features Left to Implement

-  - It would be beneficial to further improve the code on the 'Thank You' pafe for larger screens, to ensure that the video fits within the page in such a way that there is no vertical scrolling.
-This could allow the site visitors to have an easy access to the control panel of the video without the need to scroll down the page to reach the controls.
+  - It would be beneficial to further improve the code on the 'Thank You' page for larger screens, to ensure that the video fits within the page in such a way that there is no vertical scrolling.
+This could allow the site visitors to have easy access to the control panel of the video without the need to scroll down the page to reach the controls.

     #### Potential features to be implemented to further develop the project

-  - It could be beneficial to develop a content management system and add login bar for member's area.
+  - It could be beneficial to develop a content management system and add a login bar for the member's area.
 This feature would enable business owners and photographers to log into the site and upload fresh content on the new and existing projects section directly without the need to go to the back end of the site and edit it.

 ## Testing